A structural engineer inspection keeps structures safe and saves homeowners money. These inspections aren’t widely known about though.

 #3 Damage from natural disasters and insurance claims

-Even more, a structural engineer inspection will help get an insurance claim approved.
-Often, insurance companies require an inspection from a licensed structural engineer.
+Plus, a structural engineer inspection can help you get an insurance claim approved.
+Many insurance companies require an inspection from a licensed structural engineer.

 #4 External infrastructure issues affecting surrounding areas